meteor/meteor/README.md

 ### Basics

-To write a cron job, give it a unique name, a schedule an a function to run like below.
+To write a cron job, give it a unique name, a schedule and a function to run like below.
 SyncedCron uses the fantastic [later.js](http://bunkat.github.io/later/) library behind the scenes.
 A Later.js `parse` object is passed into the schedule call that gives you a huge amount of flexibility for scheduling your jobs, see the [documentation](http://bunkat.github.io/later/parsers.html#overview).

 ``` js
 SyncedCron.add({